cloudfoundry-attic/vcap/warden/README.md

   exceeds this limit, one or more of its processes will be killed by the kernel.
 Additionally, the warden will be notified that an OOM happened and it subsequently tears down the container.

-* The disk space limit is specified in the number of blocks.
-It is enforced by means of a disk space quota for the user associated with the container.
-When a container exceeds this limit, the warden will be notified and it subsequently tears down the container.

 ### `net HANDLE in`